Audrey Roloff Flaunts Incredible Figure In A Bikini During ‘Birthday Weekend’ Celebration

 “Doesn’t look like you just had a baby,” a second fan pointed out.

 “Happy birthday, Auj!
-Hope it’s a great one!” one more commented with the addition of a single pink heart.
+Hope it’s a great one!” one more user commented with the addition of a single pink heart.